E3SM-Project/gdess/README.md

 ## Data requirements and availability

 **Globalview+ data**
-  - For parsing and running demo notebooks, one must first download Obspack, which is available from the NOAA Global Monitoring Laboratory (GML) here:
+  - For parsing and running demo notebooks, one must first download the Obspack, which is available from the NOAA Global Monitoring Laboratory (GML) here:
 <https://www.esrl.noaa.gov/gmd/ccgg/obspack/data.php>
   - There is a sample file from NOAA GML included in this Git repository to enable the running of test cases.